davatorium/rofi/doc/rofi-manpage.markdown

   * `Alt-grave`: Toggle levenshtein sorting.
   * `Alt-Shift-S`: Take a screenshot and store this in the Pictures directory.

-To get a full list of keybindings, see `rofi -dump-xresources | grep kb-`.
+To get a full list of keybindings on the commandline, see `rofi -dump-xresources | grep kb-`.
 Keybindings can be modified using the configuration systems.
+To get searchable list of keybindings, run `rofi -show keys`.

 A keybinding starting with `!` will act when all keys have been released.